MicrosoftDocs/security/security-docs/ransomware/protect-against-ransomware-phase3.md

 ---

-# Make it hard for ransomware threat actors to access your organization
+# Limit the scope of damage by ransomware

 In this phase, you make the threat actors work *harder* to access your on-premises or cloud systems by gradually removing risks at the points of entry.